reruo321/Java_Practice/Appendix/README.md

 ## Not Working Breakpoints in Intellij IDEA?
 I experienced a little dumb troubles for the first time to use debugger in Intellij IDEA.
 ### Disabled line breakpoint?
-You won't be able to toggle a line breakpoint on an empty line.
+If the option Run > Toggle Breakpoint > Method Breakpoint is opened but not for the line, check this out.
+You won't be able to toggle the line breakpoint on an empty line.

        (Example)
        void moveX(int a)  // OK.